Macrometacorp/docs/docs/queryworkers/api-endpoints.md

 You can create a REST API endpoint from a query or query worker.

 1. Navigate to **Queries**.
-1. Write a query or display a Query Worker.
+1. Write a query or display a query worker.
 1. Add [bind parameter](fundamentals.md#bind-parameters) values if needed.
 1. Click **API Endpoint**.